 OUR EFFORTS ARE GLOBAL AND EXTEND THROUGH PARTNERSHIPS WITH A VARIETY OF PUBLIC, PRIVATE, COMMUNITY AND LEADING RESEARCH ORGANIZATIONS.

 We also focus intensely on efforts involving the implementation, measurement, and evaluation of AB InBev's Global Smart Drinking Goals.
 Currently this work is ongoing in five pilot cities: Leuven, Belgium; Brasília, Brazil; Jiangshan, China; Zacatecas, Mexico, and Columbus, Ohio, USA.
-An additional 4 cities will launch in 2017.
+Johannesburg, South Africa launched as the newest city pilot in April 2018.

 How the AB InBev Foundation will work